cyrus-and/chrome-remote-interface/README.md

 Using the `inspect` subcommand it is possible to perform [command execution](#clientdomainmethodparams-callback) and [event binding](#clientdomaineventcallback) in a REPL fashion.
-But unlike the regular API, the event binding overridden to allow easier event registration.
+But unlike the regular API, events never return a promise, if the callback is omitted a default implementation is provided which allows to toggle the handler.

 Remember that the REPL interface provides completion.